Anthony-Andrews/FOOP23-24/README.md

-# i hate simply scheme!!1!
+# I hate simply scheme!!1!

 * Check out poker.rkt for the scoring poker hands, the most complex and well written code.
-* rpsls is also cool i guess.
+* RPSLS (Rock Paper Scisors Lizard Spock) is cool too.

-ok bye
+* Wordle in Java is based on the Stanford Nifty.